lbarasti/yopt/README.md

 some.select {|value| value > 0} # returns Some(42)
 ```

-We can easily turn any object into an Option by means of `Option.call` - aliased to `Option.[]` for convenience.
+We can easily turn any object into an Option by means of `Option.call` - aliased to `Option[]` for convenience.
 For instance, this is useful when dealing with functions that might return `nil` to express the absence of a result.

 ```ruby